EHaake/nvim/README.md

-# Erik's NeoVim config
+# Erik's Neovim config

-...more to come
+...more to come, stay tuned :)